List of Scott Pilgrim characters: Roxie Richter

+The Katayanagi Twins

-5.& 6.
-Kyle & Ken Katayanagi (Ken is referred to as "Kevin" in the video game) are Ramona's fifth and sixth evil exes, a pair of Japanese twins who often finish each other's sentences.
+Kyle & Ken Katayanagi (Ken is referred to as "Kevin" in the video game) are Ramona's fifth and sixth evil exes, a pair of Japanese identical twins who often finish each other's sentences.
+While in college, Ramona dated them both simultaneously without the other knowing, in retaliation for their unwanted advances.
+They vowed to work together closely once the pair realized Ramona had been cheating on them with each other.
 The pair are "expert roboticists" who summon robots to fight Scott.
-They vowed to work together closely once the pair realized Ramona had been cheating on them with each other.
 The twins capture Kim Pine to lure Scott to them, pointing out in the meantime that Kim may still be in love with Scott.
 Scott defeats them and gets $79.95 for Ken, $74.95 for Kyle, as well as a $2 twins bonus (again all in coins) after defeating them both.
 He also unlocks an achievement for defeating them simultaneously (which is available in the video game).

 Kyle and Ken are played by real-life brothers Shota and Keita Saito, respectively, in the film Scott Pilgrim vs. the World, where they are instead DJs who engage Sex Bob-Omb in a mystical amp battle during the semifinal round of the battle of the bands.
 They initially outclass Sex Bob-Omb by summoning "double dragon" animals from their amps, but are eventually defeated when Scott summons a Yeti by activating his distortion pedal.
 Since the Saito brothers did not speak English out-of-universe, their characters (who can speak English in-universe) did not speak in the movie at all.
+In the 2023 anime series Scott Pilgrim Takes Off, both twins are voiced by Japanese-American actor Julian Cihi, with their future selves developing a form of time travel using their Robot-01.

 In the video game, Ken's name became Kevin in order to give a feel of a "looser" video game adaptation and to reference Double Dragon 3 where "Billy" was mis-introduced as "Bimmy."